 / May 6

-Understanding Ocean Waves
+Ocean Surfing: Understanding the Different Types of Ocean Waves

 For those of us who are surfers and enjoy frolicking in one of nature’s most epic playgrounds, the ocean and its waves are both incredibly fascinating and extremely important.
 Yet for anyone who is a prospective surfer, ocean/nature lover, or curious individual, you may wonder: what are ocean waves, and how exactly do they form?